-- In accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, - integrity, objectivity, accountability, openness, honesty and leadership); - In full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("the Code"); and the guidance to universities from the Committee of University Chairs The Higher Education Code of Governance.
+- In accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - In full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("the Code"); and the guidance to universities from the Committee of University Chairs - The Higher Education Code of Governance.

-In the opinion of the Governors, the University either complies with or exceeds all the provisions within the Codes, and it has complied throughout the year ended 31 July 2020.
-The Corporation recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in March 2015, which it formally adopted in May 2015 and The Higher Education Code of Governance which it reviewed as part of its transfer to University status.
-During 2020/21 it will be reviewing its operation against the updated HE Code of Governance which was issued in September 2020.
-It undertook a review against the draft of the Code and was comfortable it met the requirements.
+In the opinion of the Governors, the University either complies with or exceeds all the provisions within the Codes, and it has complied throughout the year ended 31 July 2021.
+The Corporation recognises that, as a body entrusted with both public and private funds, it has a particular duty to always observe the highest standards of corporate governance.
+In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in March 2015, which it formally adopted in May 2015 and The Higher Education Code of Governance, updated September 2020 which it used to review its operation during the year and did not identify any areas of concern.